-Building on the work delivered in previous years, the ECCC, together with the Network of NCCs, will continue to implement the actions under Specific Objective 3 (Cybersecurity and Trust) of the DEP.
-This includes the management of projects awarded under the DEP work programmes 2021-2022 and 2023-2024, as well as the evaluation of proposals, signature of grants and management of the proposals retained for funding under the first call of the DEP work programme 2025-2027.
+Building on the work delivered in previous years, the ECCC, together with the Network of NCCs, will continue to implement the actions under Specific Objective 3 (Cybersecurity and Trust) of the DEP and specific actions under HEP.
+This includes the management of projects awarded under the DEP work programmes 2021-2022 and 2023-2024, as well as the publication of related calls, evaluation of proposals/tenders, signature of grants/contracts and management of the projects retained for funding under the ECCC Work Programme implementing the cybersecurity parts of the Digital Europe Programme (in particular actions related to Article 6 of Regulation (EU) 2021/694) for 2025-2027 and HEP work programme 2025.